inUtil-info/whin2-contrib/README.md

 https://www.youtube.com/playlist?list=PLY4sFY6dmLqxpt3SM5IagyMSdCAc6WNMP

 ## Error handling:
-There are two types of errors that you can get when using the nodes:
+There are three types of errors that you can get when using the nodes:
-  1. Token - Number pair invalid.
-This means, very likely, that you did a mistake on your number / token values on the config node
+  1. ApiKey invalid.
+This means that you did a mistake when you entered the ApiKey on the config node.
-  2. Token do not exist: You either did not complete the sign-up step, or your token has expired (due to 30 days of inactivity)
+  2. The number of requests reached the limit.
+This means that you reached the limit on requests set on your Tier.
+  3. To use this API, you need to subscribe first.
+Self-explanatory.

 ## Known bugs.
 Please make sure you're always on the latest release.
 We tend to roll out new versions after deep testing, but you might find something not working as expected, please open an issue on the repo and we will follow up.
 At the moment we are not aware of anything that could be considered as a bug.

 ## Security:
 While we have not implemented military-class security, we have done our best to secure your data (both in transit and at rest).
-Should you need some answers with details, please reach out and we will try to help you understand better the internals of whin.
+Should you need some answers with details please reach out and we will try to help you understand better the internals of whin.

 ## Terms of use:
 The service can be used free of charge.
-You will need to register at rapidAPI.com to complete the set-up.
+You will need to register at [rapidAPI.com](https://rapidapi.com/inutil-inutil-default/api/whin2/) to complete the set-up.
 We understand that the user sending the sign-up message wishes to use the service.
-The service is sending whatsapp messages ONLY to the number that orginated the request.
-We do not share the numbers using the service with anyone, nor we send messages to our users.
+The service is sending whatsapp messages ONLY to the number that was subscribed.
+We do not share the numbers using the service with anyone.

 There is a rate limit associated with the Tier choosen when you subscribe.
 When the rate limit is reached, the gateway will not process messages until the next limit cycle starts (tipically the next day).
-You can also upgrade your Tier, if you need higher limits.
+You can always upgrade your Tier if you need higher limits.

-If you wish to stop using the service you need to unsubscribe; we do not (cannot) remove users not using the service.
+If you wish to stop using the service you need to unsubscribe; we do not remove (clean) users not using the service.